-Arc welding techniques are about as diverse as the finished products they create.
+Arc metal welding techniques are about as diverse as the finished products they create.
 Two arc welding techniques, however, stand out for their widespread applicability in industrial projects.
 Those techniques are MIG and TIG welding.

-While both MIG and TIG welding use an electric arc to create welds, they differ in how they use that arc.
+While both MIG and TIG metal welding use an electric arc to create welds, they differ in how they use that arc.
 MIG welding involves a wire that is constantly fed through the welding gun, producing a spark and melting to form the weld.
 TIG welding, on the other hand, typically employs handheld rod/wire which is manually fed into the torch arc and then flows into materials which are being joined.
 TIG can also be done without rod or filler metal and is referred to as fuse welding.
 This process is mostly used to join thinner material to minimize heat input.

 If you’re wondering what their names refer to . . .